simscape/Renewable-Energy-Integration-Simscape/README.md

 ## 🌍 Overview

-This repository provides Simscape-based workflows for modeling, simulation, and stability assessment of renewable energy systems.
+This repository provides workflows for modeling, simulation, and stability assessment of renewable energy systems.
 It enables:

 - Study of high **inverter based resource (IBR)** penetration and grid stability
 - Comparison of **grid-forming (GFM) vs. grid-following (GFL)** controls